Building a mobile-first NFT marketplace

 in revenue from pass sales

-sales from fiat onboarding
+sales from fiat-based transactions

 Takeaways